Arsenal - Newcastle: How to watch, start time, stream link, odds, prediction

 Team news

 Newcastle has Allan Saint-Maximin back in training but Federico Fernandez is now injured.
-Jamaal Lascelles and Jamal Lewis may make their returns to the fold.
+Jamaal Lascelles and Jamal Lewis make their returns to the fold, with Andy Carroll, Joelinton, Miguel Almiron and Callum Wilson all starting.

-Arsenal welcomed Thomas Partey back to the field in a sub’s role versus Palace, and he was good.
-Gabriel Magalhaes is back but Kieran Tierney and Gabriel Martinelli face late fitness tests and Pablo Mari remains out.

 Odds and ends (full odds provided by our partner, PointsBet)